Chipz90/Programming-Lv-2.5/README.md

 What is this project?
 Describe the interactive experience: what kind of game/experience it is, what the player is trying to do, and what makes it interesting.
 (2 to 4 sentences.)

+My project is a obby style game with a collection motive so you can finish travelling the small 3 levels of teh Cracky-overse/Hoyo-Crack.
+Each lv i sbased off a different Hoyoverse game with specific items & exits that represent the game, (for ex. trashcan & ticket for lv1 to represent Honkai StarRail.
+The goal of teh game is to collect the ietms in each stage to complete the game, if you dont collect them all, teh game will not finish.
+The game is relatively simple and calm as there is also soothing background music to make the feeling of teh game cute and nice.
+I tried to make it harder but through eah level so it gets more interesting, but i can only do so much as a novice in programming lol.
+Make sure to have fun & enjoy!

 ## How to Run

 1. Make sure you have **Python 3.13** installed.